 It is possible to misinterpret beep codes if you do not understand exactly how they work.
-Keeping in mind that POST beep codes vary in the length of the pause, and not the duration of the beep tones, will help you to distinguish the beeps.
+Keep in mind that POST beep codes vary in the length of the pause, and not the duration of the beep tones.

 For the following beep codes, the numbers indicate the sequence and number of beeps.
 For example, a "2-3-2" error symptom (a burst of two beeps, three beeps, then two beeps) indicates a memory module problem.